lanreoyekanmi/AirBnB_clone_v2/README.md

 Description :alx:

-ALXBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.